 Our feelings tell us about our state of mind.
 When we feel tense, agitated, or frustrated these feelings are a signal that we are caught up in our thinking.
 It is a sign to let go and allow the mind to settle.

 Being fully present transforms the quality of our relationships

 Dan found that with a more relaxed mind his client meetings were radically different.

 He and his clients connected much better, he listened well, and the natural curiosity of a quiet mind helped him to really get to know and understand his clients.

 This was highly significant.
-Dan realised the degree of impact you have in your clients lives correlates with how many referrals you receive.
+Dan began to realise the degree of impact you have in your clients lives correlates with how many referrals you receive.
 Over the next few months people began to refer him more often.

 Another thing he realised was that ‘shiny object syndrome’ was also a product of his insecure thinking.
 As his mind settled this stopped happening.
 Instead he found himself consistently focusing on a small number of key activities that he enjoyed doing.

 Ultimately, what really made the difference to Dan was his understanding of how his mind works.
 Because it’s invisible we do not tend to factor in state of mind to our results yet it is right at the heart of everything we do.